 10. Blog and write about your move to find stillness and peace amidst the chaos around you.

 If you are like me, stuck in the middle of a messy house, with your child refusing to nap, inventory lists needing to be filled, and errands growing on your list–I know how hard it is, and that’s why we have chocolate.

-Photo credits for Tips for Moving with a Toddler by Rita B.
+Photo credits for Tips for Moving with a Toddler by Rita B and Pixabay.